dassencio/imdb-movie-search/README.md

 #### TSV output (default)

-By default, the output is TSV (tab-separated values) file named `movies.tsv` with the following columns:
+By default, the output is a TSV (tab-separated values) file named `movies.tsv` with the following columns:

 - `id`: IMDb title identifier (e.g., `tt1234567`)